puppetlabs/puppet-rfc/arm-3.puppet_templates/puppet_templates.md

 -----------------------------------------

 One consideration was to allow `@x` to be a variable reference in EPP.
-This would mean that some ERB templates would immediatly work as EPP templates.
+This would mean that some ERB templates would immediately work as EPP templates.
 There is however grammar problems with using `@` in this fashion and the idea was abandoned.
 (Having more than one way to reference variables is also unwanted, so they would come with deprecation warnings.
 Doing a search/replace is easy enough).